cirosantilli/cirosantilli.github.io/x86-paging.md

 ### Replacement policy

 When TLB is filled up, older addresses are overwritten.
-Just like for CPU cache, the replacement policy is a potentially complex operation, but a simple and reasonable heuristic is to remove the least recently used entry (LRU).
+Just like CPU cache, the replacement policy is a potentially complex operation, but a simple and reasonable heuristic is to remove the least recently used entry (LRU).

 With LRU, starting from state: